 Polyps are common

-Only a small portion—maybe 10 percent, she says—progress to cancer.
-The fortunate news is that these polyps can take 10 to even 20 years to grow and develop into cancer, she says.
-One polyp is not the same as another, and some are more or less likely to grow into cancer.
+Only a small portion—maybe 10%, she says—progress to cancer.
+The fortunate news is that these polyps can take 10 to even 20 years to grow and develop into cancer.
+One polyp is not the same as another, and some are more likely or less likely to grow into cancer.